 Mini macaws are smaller variants of the macaw parrot.
-Several different species fall under the guise of mini macaw, and these parrots are considered to make good pets because they are friendly, fun, and exciting little birds that tolerate and welcome being handled.
+Several different species fall under the title of mini macaw, and these are considered to be good pets because they are friendly, fun, and exciting little birds that tolerate and welcome being handled.

 However, they do require some work on the part of the owner to ensure that they remain happy and friendly.
-They may be smaller in size than their fully-fledged macaw counterparts, but they still have many of the same physical and mental requirements and they certainly aren’t a bird that can be left in the corner and forgotten about.
+They may be smaller in size than their fully-fledged macaw counterparts, but they still have many of the same physical and mental requirements, and they certainly aren’t birds that can be left in the corner and forgotten about.

-Read on to see what it entails to keep a minim macaw as a pet, and to see whether this bird is the right choice for you.
+Read on to learn what it entails to keep a mini macaw as a pet and to see whether this bird is the right choice for you.

 About the Mini Macaw